rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

                   | Sentence ⇔ Sentence
 ```

-> 💡 **Kid-Friendly:** Propositions are like LEGO blocks (P, Q, R).
+> 💡 **Mind-Friendly:** Propositions are like LEGO blocks (P, Q, R).
 Connectives (AND, OR, NOT, IF-THEN) are how you snap them together to build bigger ideas!

 ---